 Investing in the Asia-Pacific Region

 In Thailand, Chevron is the leading natural gas and oil producer.
-We operate more than 200 platforms in the Gulf of Thailand and we supply Thailand with approximately one-third of the country's gas demand.
-In 2013, front-end engineering and design work is expected to begin at the Ubon Project.
+We operate more than 250 platforms in the Gulf of Thailand, and we supply Thailand with approximately one-third of the country's gas demand.
+Front-end engineering and design work continued at the Ubon Project in 2014.

 Growing With Africa and Latin America

 We are applying our expertise and advanced technology to meet the energy needs of growing African and Latin American economies.
-Our operations include oil and natural gas, LNG, gas-to-liquids and deepwater and heavy oil exploration and production.
+Our operations include oil and natural gas, LNG, gas-to-liquids, and deepwater and heavy oil exploration and production.

 Maximizing Mature Resources and Creating New Opportunities

-In North America, Chevron uses the latest technology to maintain strong production in mature fields while discovering and developing new resources.
-We are one of the largest producers of crude oil and natural gas in the United States, with major producing operations in California, the Gulf of Mexico, the Appalachian Basin, Texas, New Mexico and the Rocky Mountains.
+Chevron uses the latest technology to maintain strong production in mature fields while discovering and developing new resources.
+We are one of the largest producers of liquids in the United States, with major producing operations in California, the Gulf of Mexico, the Appalachian Basin, Texas, New Mexico and the Rocky Mountains.

 In Europe, Chevron has a variety of producing operations and exploration interests in the western region of the Shetland Basin, the Norwegian Barents Sea and the U.K. North Sea.
 Chevron operations in the North Sea have a track record of technological innovation.
 The Captain Field was one of the first North Sea fields to employ horizontal drilling.